 23-year-old Nikhil comes to Canada from India to find his fortune and is convinced by his uncle to work as a companion and care-giver to Sam, an elderly Jewish man.
 An unlikely friendship ensues, which gives both men new insight into life.

 It's 1947 and the borderlines between India and Pakistan are being drawn.
-A young girl bears witnesses to tragedy as her ayah is caught between the love of two men and the rising tide of political and religious violence.
+A young girl witnesses tragedy as her ayah (nanny) is caught between the love of two men and the rising tide of political and religious violence.

 26 of 34 people found this review helpful.